 Upon completion of the theoretical phase, the knowledge is then applied for the first time in special simulators.
 These simulators allow for realistic and risk-free practice of any situation.
 Depending on the assigned function, e.g. radar or tower controller, everyday scenarios are simulated to reinforce knowledge, while emergencies are also trained to prepare for the worst-case scenario.

-ATC On The Job Training
+ATC On-the-Job Training

 Once the previous phase has been completed and the trainee is qualified for the On-the-Job Training (OJT), they will move on to their assigned workplace.
 In this phase, the future air traffic controller will control real air traffic, whilst being constantly supervised by an experienced trainer.
 The primary focus of this phase is on improving decision-making and workload management skills.
 As time progresses, the trainee air traffic controllers will be given more responsibility until they successfully complete their training by passing their final exam.